 When GG and the Bug arrived, and income halved, it looked like posh food was off the menu, only to be consumed hurriedly on birthdays, with one of us slaving over an oven.
 It was less dress up and dine, more glug some champagne and pretend you didn’t burn the onions.
 But as they have grown, they’ve shown themselves to be cast in the same mould as their parents.
 My daughter will not eat from children’s menus, always choosing the rib eye steak, medium, with triple-cooked chips, if it’s in truffle oil, all the better.
 My son’s favourite food is chilli squid.

 St Albans Restaurants: Best For…

 We have lost no time in initiating them into our dining habits – one epic meal at Hawksmoor has already gone down in family legend.
 And over the 16 years we’ve been here, St Albans restaurants have come a long way.
 From a lonely Pizza Express and an iconic Italian, the city has added to its food offering, to become a city whose gourmet delights we now want to explore as a family.
+We’ve been here so long we’ve also branched out geographically, one of our favourites being The Giggling Squid in Harpenden.
 So I’m starting a series of reviews: St Albans Restaurants: Best for…

 Prime Steak and Grill: the best steak in St Albans